-The cantons have an exclusive right (to the exclusion of the Confederation) to levy gift and inheritance taxes.
-This taxing power is, in some cantons, shared with the municipalities (e.g., in the cantons of Vaud and Graubünden).
+The cantons have an exclusive right (to the exclusion of the confederation) to levy gift and inheritance taxes.
+In some cantons, this taxing power is shared with the municipalities, such as the cantons of Vaud and Graubünden.

 The canton of Schwyz does not levy inheritance or gift tax.
 In the canton of Lucerne, an inheritance is exempted at the cantonal level, but inheritance tax may be levied at the municipal level.
-Furthermore, the canton of Lucerne does not levy gift tax (except if the transfer has taken place within five years before the death of the donor).
+Furthermore, the canton of Lucerne does not levy gift tax except when the transfer has taken place within 5 years before the death of the donor.

-In the majority of the cantons, inheritance and gift tax is donee based and is levied on the net share of the inheritance or legacy passing to the beneficiary (the heir or legatee or the donee).
+In the majority of the cantons, inheritance and gift tax is donee based and is levied on the net share of the inheritance or legacy passing to the beneficiary (the heir, legatee or the donee).
 In case of an inheritance, two cantons have maintained an estate tax that is imposed on the net value of the decedent's estate.
-These are the cantons of Graubünden and of Solothurn, where the cantonal estate tax may be combined with inheritance tax levied at the municipal level.
+These are the cantons of Graubünden and of Solothurn, in which the cantonal estate tax can be combined with inheritance tax levied at the municipal level.

-Whereas estate tax is levied at a fixed rate on the net value of the decedent's estate, the rate applicable to inheritance and gift tax charged on beneficiary will depend on the net amount received and the relationship between beneficiary and decedent; the closer the relationship, the lower the applicable tax rate.
+Although estate tax is levied at a fixed rate on the net value of the decedent's estate, the rate applicable to inheritance and gift tax charged on beneficiary depends on the net amount received and the relationship between beneficiary and decedent; the closer the relationship, the lower the applicable tax rate.